aknavj/aknavj.github.io/_posts/2025-02-10-Investigating-Shining3D-Einscan.md

 The IPC mechanism in the `EinScan HX` software is a multi-layered and highly efficient system designed for real-time, low-latency communication between software components.
 It integrates:

-- ZeroMQ Messaging for inter-process command execution.
+- MQTT asynchronous messaging communication model for inter-process command execution.
 - Shared Memory Buffers for high-speed data exchange.
 - Message Queues for efficient task scheduling.
 - Memory-Mapped I/O (MMIO) for real-time sensor data streaming.